-You can claim help with your childcare costs if you use a care worker or nurse from an agency, for example, a domiciliary care worker.
-However, the agency must be registered under the Domiciliary Care Agencies Regulations 2002.
+You can claim help with your childcare costs if you use a domiciliary care worker or nurse to look after your child at home.
+However, they must be from an agency that is registered under the Domiciliary Care Agencies Regulations 2002.